spookylukey/django-htmx-patterns/form_validation.rst

 I’ll include some of the main things you’ll need on this page, with some brief notes for the techniques used.
 For full details the code is available in the `code folder <./code/>`_ as always.

-For styling this demo, I chose to use `Bulma <https://bulma.io/>`_ as an example of a popular, real world CSS framework that has a decent story regarding form rendering, but one I haven’t actually used before.
-I didn’t pick because I knew it was easy, to make this more realistic!
-Our aim is that we’ll be able to do the styling work once, and re-use it for all forms in our project.
+For styling this demo, I chose to use `Bulma <https://bulma.io/>`_ as an example of a popular, real world CSS framework that has a decent story regarding form layout – but one I haven’t actually used before, to make this a more realistic exercise!
+Our aim is that we’ll be able to do the template/styling work once, and re-use it for all forms in our project.
 For a different CSS framework, most of what is written here should apply.

 Bulma
 ~~~~~